Community Foundation Announces 2023 Lilly Scholarship Offers

-The Community Foundation of St. Joseph County announces four students awarded the 2022 Lilly Endowment Community Scholarship for St. Joseph County, IN.
-Lilly Endowment Community Scholars are known for their community involvement, academic achievement, character and leadership.
+The Community Foundation of St. Joseph County is thrilled to announce the names of four students who have been offered the 2023 Lilly Endowment Community Scholarship for St. Joseph County, IN.
+Lilly Endowment Community Scholars are known for their community involvement, academic achievement, character, and leadership.

-The scholarship has been offered to Hala Ansari, Penn High School; Manaal Buchh, Penn High School; Salem Fitwi, Penn High School, and Luca Nijim, Penn High School.
+The scholarship has been offered to Jennifer Leon, Washington High School; Cooper VanDriessche, Riley High School; Zichu Wang, Penn High School; and Allison Yu, Penn High School.
 Students will be making their college decisions in the next few months.

 Each Lilly Endowment Community Scholarship provides for full tuition, required fees, and a special allocation of up to $900 per year for required books and equipment for four years of undergraduate study on a full-time basis leading to a baccalaureate degree at any eligible Indiana public or private nonprofit college or university.
 Lilly Endowment Community Scholars may also participate in the Lilly Scholars Network (LSN), which connects scholars with resources and opportunities to be active leaders on their campuses and in their communities.
 Both the scholarship program and LSN are supported by grants from Lilly Endowment to Independent Colleges of Indiana (ICI).